docusign/cosign-api-examples/README.md

 For more information on the APIs, including Hello World examples and reference documentation, please contact your DocuSign Account Executive.

 ## DocuSign Signature Appliance Web Agent API
+- [Hello World Example](https://github.com/docusign/recipe-dsa-014-web-agent) A Node.JS example of signing a PDF file via the Web Agent.
+You can try the example, for free, on Heroku.
 - [PHP-WP-CoSign-forms](https://github.com/docusign/docusign-signature-appliance-api-recipes/tree/master/dsa-web-agent/PHP-WP-CoSign-forms) A WordPress plugin that processes web form data, converts it to a PDF by using [WebMerge](http://webmerge.me), and then digitally signs the PDF via the WebAgent API.

 ## DocuSign Signature Appliance Local API